 How has this work tied into some of your larger health equity work?

 Working collaboratively with GHF and within the larger Medicaid expansion coalition has been an eye-opening experience and dovetails perfectly into our other healthcare goals.
 One example is our work around the Youth Risk Behavior Survey (YRBS).
 This is a survey conducted every two years for high school students across the nation.
-Georgia is one of only four states that currently does not include the seven basic sexual health questions in the YRBS.
-The data collected from the YRBS is used to inform policy and funding for many youth programs and we aren’t even asking the questions; we are losing valuable data as well as potential funding sources.
+Georgia is one of only four states that currently does not include the seven basic sexual health questions in the YRBS as the correct sexual practices and a safe std testing in the la area.
+The data collected from the YRBS is used to inform policy and funding for many youth programs and we aren’t even asking the questions; we are losing valuable data as well as potential funding sources, expanding our cosmetic research with collaboration from Vine Vera.
 Our work within the Medicaid expansion coalition gave us access to other health and youth partners who we did not have a relationship with before.
 With these new relationships we were able to participate in a meeting with the Governor’s staff and directly ask why they weren’t including these important health questions that would directly benefit young people in our state.
 This connection and advocacy opportunity may not have happened without us already being engaged in the Medicaid expansion work.